Indiana State hosts Moore and Murray State - WTOP News

 Terre Haute, Indiana; Saturday, 4 p.m.
 EST

-BOTTOM LINE: Murray State visits the Indiana State Sycamores after Brian Moore Jr. scored 25 points in Murray State’s 83-82 win against the Belmont Bruins.
+BOTTOM LINE: Murray State takes on the Indiana State Sycamores after Brian Moore Jr. scored 25 points in Murray State’s 83-82 win against the Belmont Bruins.

 The Sycamores have gone 8-3 at home.
-Indiana State leads the MVC with 77.8 points and is shooting 47.6%.
+Indiana State is fifth in the MVC in rebounding with 31.4 rebounds.
+Courvoisier McCauley leads the Sycamores with 5.7 boards.

-The Racers are 8-5 in conference games.
-Murray State is third in the MVC with 8.3 offensive rebounds per game led by Damiree Burns averaging 3.0.
+The Racers are 8-5 against MVC opponents.
+Murray State is fifth in the MVC with 24.3 defensive rebounds per game led by Damiree Burns averaging 4.0.

-TOP PERFORMERS: Courvoisier McCauley is shooting 43.3% and averaging 16.3 points for the Sycamores.
-Cameron Henry is averaging 10.5 points over the last 10 games for Indiana State.
+TOP PERFORMERS: McCauley is shooting 36.8% from beyond the arc with 3.0 made 3-pointers per game for the Sycamores, while averaging 16.3 points and 5.7 rebounds.
+Cameron Henry is shooting 51.3% and averaging 10.5 points over the last 10 games for Indiana State.

-Rob Perry is scoring 15.1 points per game with 4.8 rebounds and 1.9 assists for the Racers.
-Jamari Smith is averaging 11 points over the last 10 games for Murray State.
+Rob Perry averages 1.8 made 3-pointers per game for the Racers, scoring 15.1 points while shooting 33.6% from beyond the arc.
+Jamari Smith is shooting 44.1% and averaging 11.0 points over the last 10 games for Murray State.

 LAST 10 GAMES: Sycamores: 5-5, averaging 71.7 points, 30.5 rebounds, 14.0 assists, 5.9 steals and 1.8 blocks per game while shooting 47.6% from the field.
 Their opponents have averaged 67.6 points per game.